 Occasionally, you see that line referred to as a discrete pot of cash which can supplement the dividend in lean years.
 Commentary from management teams can also raise connotations of a rainy day fund, perhaps to appeal to conservative-minded income investors.
 To be clear, this is not misleading, but the revenue reserve is perhaps more akin to the ‘retained earnings’ line of a normal corporation.
 Temporary shortfalls in the dividend will come out of NAV, but it doesn’t matter too much.
 As long as UK-listed equity offers a long-term rising stream of income, the minutiae of smoothing things out for shareholders isn’t very important.

 Of course, equities are anything but smooth on a year-to-year basis.
-2020 and the COVID pandemic provide the best proof of that – the UK clearly taking a big hit.
-BP and Royal Dutch Shell spectacularly slashed their payouts due to the slump in oil prices and downstream conditions.
-Further, the FTSE 100 contains its share of banks, with those barred from paying dividends by the Bank of England.
-That caused uproar in some cases – HSBC’s investors in Hong Kong were not too happy – but the economic carnage means that bank dividends were always going to be in the line of fire.
+2020 and the COVID pandemic perhaps provide the best proof of that, with the UK taking a pretty big hit.
+At the top of the FTSE, BP and Royal Dutch Shell spectacularly slashed their payouts due to the slump in oil prices and downstream conditions.
+Further, the index contains its fair share of banks, with those barred from paying dividends by the Bank of England.
+That caused uproar in some cases – HSBC’s investors in Hong Kong were not too happy – but the economic carnage meant that bank dividends were always going to be in the line of fire.
 Overall, tens of billions in lost dividends hit shareholders of UK equities.

 After that, some question marks remain.
 The trust can dip into capital reserves to keep the dividend record going, but let’s avoid that debate.
 Unilever just bumped its quarterly payout 4%, which will help as the third largest position here.
-The banks – City of London’s stake in HSBC and Lloyds was worth £57m at last count – will return to dividend-paying status by its fiscal 2022, if not sooner.
-The foreign holdings – particularly its American ones, but Nestlé too – are very reliable dividend raisers.
+The banks will also return to dividend-paying status by City’s fiscal 2022, if not sooner.
+Note that City of London’s stake in HSBC and Lloyds was worth £57m at last count.
+The trust’s foreign holdings – particularly its American ones, but Nestlé too – are very reliable dividend raisers.
 Let’s wait and see.

 A quick word on the balance sheet.
 Obviously one of the characteristics that defines closed-end investment companies is their ability to take on debt.
 Total borrowings here stood at around £135m at the end of FY20.
 Call that a gearing level of circa 9% based on the NAV figure above.